Last Updated on February 22, 2026 by Maged kamel

 Thus, the working stress design approach, or WSDM, has been modified.

-Dead load as a structural load.
+Dead load is a structural load.

-Other items like partitions and drywall partitions contain studs and sheets.
+Other items, like partitions and drywall partitions, contain studs and sheets.

 Live load as a structural load.

 The next table source is ASCE-02.
-The title is the minimum uniformly distributed live loads, L0, and minimum concentrated live loads.
+The title is the minimum uniformly distributed live loads, L0, and the minimum concentrated live loads.
 The Access floor system office’s uniform loads are estimated at 50 lb/ft2.
 The corresponding KN/m2 is 50.0.

 Introduction to LRFD design